 RelevantNow is an affordable and efficient way to get your information in front of the media that count.

 PR agencies can be expensive, but RelevantNow gives everyone the chance to get their information to targeted media (from our PR's secret address book).
-RelevantNow costs just £1000 (ex VAT) for the year but you can see who you could reach for free.
+RelevantNow costs just £150 (incl.
+VAT) for a year but you can see who you could reach for free.

 With RelevantNow you really don't need to.
 You answer 3 questions about which media is right for your story and the site compiles your tailor made media list.
 Keep that list for all your stories or re-answer the questions each time to make a new one – your choice.